 The thing that differentiates a compound bow from any other bow are the cams.
 These are located at the ends of the limbs and look like little wheels.

-Cams can have different types such as single, dual (which the example bow has) or hybrid.
-Their purpose is to transfer and store energy away from the string.
-This is called let-off, and this feature of a compound that means when the string is fully drawn you get a more powerful shot than the actual weight you are holding back.
-For example on an 70 lbs bow with 70% let off, the archer needs only hold back about 49 lbs of weight and the bow will provide 70 lbs of force to the arrow upon release.
+Cams systems can have different types such as single, dual (which the example bow has) or hybrid.
+Their purpose is to transfer and store energy away from the bow string.
+This is called let-off, and this feature of a compound that means when the string is fully drawn you get a more powerful shot than the actual draw weight you are holding back.
+For example on an 70 lbs bow with 70% let off, the archer needs only hold back about 49 lbs of draw weight and the bow will provide 70 lbs of force to the arrow upon release.
 If you want to understand this principle a little more read our guide to compound bows.